 Terms: €1700+VAT for unlimited attempts with chilled or frozen semen, for one named mare in one breeding season.
 If the mare is certified not in foal by the end of September, then €1400+VAT will be refunded.

 Please create an account to add to cart

-About - Van Gogh in one of the most versatile stallions on our roster for 2017.
-An active grand prix jumping stallion himself, he has offspring competing internationally in all three disciplines in 2017.
+About - Van Gogh is one of the most versatile stallions on our roster.
+A grand prix jumping stallion himself, he has offspring competing internationally in all three disciplines.
 He is ranked inside the WBFSH top 100 for eventing and dressage, and is the highest ranked offspring of Numero Uno in the jumping rankings.
 Van Gogh is an incredible athlete, who scored 9.5 for his canter at his performance test and who has three excellent basic gaits, making him an exciting stallion in any discipline.